- Written by Terry Turner

 A law known as the SECURE Act of 2019 makes this possible.
 It allows all retirees to contribute to traditional IRAs and 401(k)s if they earn wages.

-People over age 50 can contribute up to $7,000 a year to an IRA.
+People over age 50 can contribute up to $7,500 a year to an IRA in 2023.
 And if your company offers a 401(k) match, take it.
 It’s essentially free money.

 “This can help increase your savings if you maybe didn’t have much money in savings before returning to work,” Ross told RetireGuide.